MouriNaruto/MouriDocs/docs/20/ReadMe.md

   - > doas apk add htop gcompat libstdc++ curl git avahi neofetch procps
   - > doas rc-update add avahi-daemon
   - > doas rc-service avahi-daemon start
+  - In newer OpenRC, you should use the following command to update cache.
+    > rc-update --update
 - Edit the "/etc/ssh/sshd_config" file via nano, set both AllowTcpForwarding and PermitTunnel to yes, then save.
 - Reboot your system.